RarelyCharlie/rarelycharlie.github.io/_guide/harm.md

 # Preface
 This document is a rough draft version of an unofficial training guide for listeners about chats involving harm.
 It is not a self-help guide for members.

 In this draft version there are no page breaks.
 In the final version each section will be on a separate page.
-Readers will mostly have to answer a quiz correctly in order to move to the next page.<a href="0"></a>
+Readers will mostly have to answer a quiz correctly in order to move to the next page.

 # Part I
 General information for all listeners.